Uliboooo/ghost_git_writer/README.md

   - `commit`: generate a git commit message from git diff by llm
   - `readme`: generate a README from codebase.
   - `sumdiff`: generate a summry of changes from git diff
+  - `which-sem`: in Sem Ver, Output which field should be incremented.
 - Global Options(mainly)
   - `-m --model`: model sepcific tag. there are tow pattern to specific model.
   - `-p --path`: specific woek path. if it's empty, set current dir path.